keithmburu/courses/cs2/hw2.md

 You will implement a linked list of integers called IntLList.
 You will also implement a class structure that accommodates your previous assignment.
 Rename your previous class to `IntArrayList` and rename the filename to `IntArrayList.java`.
 Create a parent class of both IntLList and IntArrayList called IntList.

 `IntList` will implement the functions that apply to any list.

-You will implement the following functions in a public class, called `IntList`.
+You will implement the following `abstract` methods in a public class, called `IntList`.
 The other two classes, `IntLList` and `IntArrayList` will extend it.
-The functions common to both subclasses will be implemented as abstract classes in `IntList`.
+The functions with implementations common to both subclasses will be implemented as non-abstract classes in `IntList`.

 For this assignment, it is not necessary or recommended that you use an IDE, such as NetBeans.

 You will write the followeding `abstract` methods in `abstract class IntList` and implemented fully in its children `IntLList` and `IntArrayList`.

 ```java
 /**